 Listening / Library Activities

-especially for those that are not quite up to reading by themselves.
+Hearing a story when you’re little is super excitingâŠespecially for those that are not quite up to reading by themselves.
 Why not check out your local library and see what story time they have coming up.

 This year the City of Melbourne has some great events for Book Week.
 Drop in to hunt for clues with Puss in Boots, pet detective, explore augmented reality at the East Melbourne Library with sessions for 3 to 5 year olds and 6 to 10 year olds, or you can also drop by one of the storytimes and escape into some of the stories shortlisted for the Book of the Year prize.